lifeconsciousness/intelligent-interaction-g2/README.md

 # Run Socket Client and Eye Tracker

-Please se unity version 6000.0.33f1 for the unity project.
+Please use unity version 6000.0.33f1 for the unity project.
 Othwerwise, the project may not work.

 ## Setup Instructions